ha3ks/Tools/CTFScan/README.md

 ## Todo
 - Google, how else will I learn examples of scanners people have already built.
+	- Use an ass load of bash aliases and run one after another/pipe from one to another?
 - Build it to do the scan and output (initially anyway, see Dreams section).
 -